kiegroup/kie-docker-ci-images/README.md

 * [KIE Execution Server Showcase](https://registry.hub.docker.com/u/jboss/kie-server-showcase/)

 The images from this project are more complex and intended for achieving continuous integration testing purposes, so they have additional features (not included in the community ones) such as:
-* They use latest `SNAPSHOT` versions for all KIE applications, instead of using official `Final` releases
+* They use latest CI builds for all KIE applications, instead of using official `Final` releases
 * There exist a Docker image for each KIE application that runs on: JBoss Wildfly 8, JBoss EAP 6.4 and Tomcat7 (community official ones only exist for JBoss Wildfly 8)
 * Support for external MySQL and PostgreSQL databases
 * The web applications for the images are deployed as exploded war files by default
 * Each image contains helper scripts to achieve the different application servers and databases supported with just using Docker command line environment variables
 * Shell `root` access
 * Each image contains the Maven site for the module that has build it deployed inside the container's application server, to be able to see the exact versions used to build the image